 Data and applications are separated from local hardware, and are run on a remote server.
 This reduces the risk of important company data being left on a personal device.
 It also isolates user sessions in both single and multi-session environments.
 This provides better security than a VPN because it doesn’t give users access to a full subnet.

-Windows Virtual Desktop uses reverse connect technology to provide a more secure connection type to traditional remote desktop protocol.
+Azure Virtual Desktop uses reverse connect technology to provide a more secure connection type to traditional remote desktop protocol.
 There’s no need to open inbound ports to the session host VMs.

-Because it runs on Azure, Windows Virtual Desktop uses industry leading security and compliance offering to protect user data.
+Because it runs on Azure, Azure Virtual Desktop uses industry leading security and compliance offering to protect user data.
 Security solutions include Azure Security Centre and Microsoft Endpoint Manager.
 This helps protect your infrastructure and Azure Active Directory allows you to enable conditional access policies and role-based access control.

 Simplified Deployment and Management

-Windows Virtual Desktop manages he entire virtual desktop infrastructure, so your IT can focus on the user, apps and operating system images needed.
+Azure Virtual Desktop manages he entire virtual desktop infrastructure, so your IT can focus on the user, apps and operating system images needed.

 Since it’s in the Cloud, it is scalable to suit your business needs.
 It can provide tools to automatically provision additional VMs when an incoming demand exceeds a specified threshold.